liminm/pjkj/README.md

 This is the backend for the 2020 AI tournament at the TU Berlin AOT.

-To run, simply run these inside of the repo:
+To run locally for testing, simply run these inside of the repo:
 ```bash
 pip install -e .        # Install dependencies
 sudo docker pull mongo  # Install mongoDB